siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 ## What is Slitherlink?

-I had made a video some time ago explaining Slitherlink.
-Unfortunately I was half asleep when I recorded this as my voice would reveal.
-There are multiple places to learn about Slitherlink, therefore I'm not explaining it in detail here.
+Slitherlink is a Japanese Puzzle Game I love.
+I'd made a video explaining it a year ago, you can check it out if you don't know about the game.
+(I apologise for my voice in advance, I was half asleep)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EMuvNXjdWEE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## What is Boolean Satisifiability

-Boolean Satisifiability is the